Colleensdan/Predicting-Early-Onset-Huntington-s-Disease/README.md

             -> InputForML/no_outliers
             -> InputForML/outliers

-Machine Learning
+Machine Learning:
-    Run Learn.py, see the bottom of the script for example running
+    Run Learn.py, see the bottom of the script for exemplar running

-Each module is documented, please email me if you have any issues running this/understanding the modules
+Each module is documented, please email me if you have any issues running or understanding the modules.
-    Just to let you know, I am away from the 6th-12th September so will be unlikely to reply to emails within this time

 You can view the presentation at: https://www.overleaf.com/read/mjkzgrbqgqhk